erendemirel/garde/docs/INSTALLATION.md

    ```

 2. **Review development configuration (Optional)**
-   - Check `dev.secrets` for default secrets; configure `configs/permissions.json` and `configs/groups.json` for permission and group systems.
+   - Check `dev.secrets` for default secrets.
+Permissions and groups are now managed via SQLite database (automatically initialized with sample data).
    - Modify as needed for your environment.
 The easiest way for this is:
        - **For secrets:** Following the comments inside `dev.secrets` file,
        - **For configurations:** Seeing [Example Configuration Files](#example-configuration-files) for example JSONs, and following [Permission and Group Management](https://github.com/erendemirel/garde/blob/master/docs/API_INTEGRATION_GUIDE.md#5-permission-and-group-management) section in integration guide to understand how they work and how to structure the JSONs.
 You can also have a look at this section in [Key Concepts](https://github.com/erendemirel/garde/tree/master?tab=readme-ov-file#security-without-role-paradoxes) to have the bigger picture.